elksim/club-lime-classes/README.md

 This website makes it easier to explore the scheduled classes.

-Once it's complete, I plan to deploy it (likely on Fly.io).

 ## todo

 - options above the table where we can select which locations and which workouts we are interested in